wachawo/checkcrontab/docs/FEATURES.md

 ### JSON Output Format

-When using `---format json` flag, the output is structured as follows:
+When using `--format json` flag, the output is structured as follows:

 ```json
 {